 The regular 0.10% is significantly lower than what you earn from Tangerine’s online bank competitors like EQ Bank, ICICI, and Canadian Western Bank.

-It took me more than 3 months to open a Tangerine USD business account.
-The paperwork required was not straightforward and responses from the bank were particularly slow.
+It took me over three months to open a Tangerine USD business account.
+The paperwork required was not straightforward, and responses from the bank were particularly slow.

 Lastly, you cannot make bill payments or send Interac e-Transfer directly from your USD account.